rjsears/Simulator-Usage-Tracking/README.md

 Once the session is completed, all of the session information is written to a flat file for storage.<br>

 # Installation
-To install, simply open your node-red interface and select import.
-Import the json file.
+To install, simply open your node-red interface and import the json file.
+Make necessary changes

 # Requirements
 The only real requirement is the steelseries gauges by Gerrit Grunwald & Mark Crossley.
-If you want notifications, then you will also need the PushBullet or Twillio Node-Red nodes.
+If you want notifications, then you will also need the PushBullet or Twillio Node-Red nodes. <br>
+For the steelseries gaugues, download them and untar them at a location that your node-red can access (typically ~user/.node-red/static) and then point to that directory in your widgets:<br>

+- <script src="/myjs/steelseries/tween-min.js"></script>
+- <script src="/myjs/steelseries/steelseries-min.js"></script>

 # Screen Shots